Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Model of evaporation with regularized center: Non-self-similar case

-In this section, we compare the properties of spacetimes for the cases $\ell=0$ (Kaminaga's self-similar spacetime) and $\ell\neq 0$ (the regularized spacetime).
-This discussion deepens our understanding on Kaminaga's model and helps us to understand how the constant regularization works in the Hayward-Frolov model.
-The linear mass function of Eq.~\eqref{Linear-mass-function} is adopted and the value of $q$ defined in Eq.~\eqref{Linear-charge-function} is assumed to be constant in both cases.
+In this section, we compare the case of the constant regularization with the unregularized case (Kaminaga's self-similar spacetime).
+This helps us to understand how the constant regularization works in the Hayward-Frolov model.
+Except for the value of $\ell$, we choose the same setups: The linear mass function of Eq.~\eqref{Linear-mass-function} and the same parameters, $M_0=10$, $v_{\rm i}=6$, and $v_{\rm f}=60$, as those of Fig.~\ref{geodesic_AH_ell0}, are adopted.
+The values of $q$ of Eq.~\eqref{Linear-charge-function} is assumed to be constant, and the cases $q=0.7$ and $0.9$ are discussed.